santismo/Logic-Pro-11-Chord-time-detect-Automation/READMEE.md

 Logic scripter chord/time detect:

-Copy code from scripter raw code text file into scripter, or save scripter pst file to project if you know how:
+Download and copy code from scripter raw code text file into scripter, or save scripter pst file to project if you know how:

 --------------------------------------

 Apple Shortcut, automate marker positions and chord name input:

 Command option control space —> chord marker place

-Copy raw code from applescript text file into shortcuts, choose desired shortcut command, or download and save shortcut automation file if you know how:
+Download and copy raw code from applescript text file into shortcuts, choose desired shortcut command, or download and save shortcut automation file if you know how:

 --------------------------------------

 Detailed Instructions for Newbs: